 - $25,000 per person and $50,000 per accident for bodily injury in uninsured motorist coverage

-Purchasing the bare minimum levels of coverage may leave a driver vulnerable though.
-A full coverage policy will provide greater financial protection for you and your family, including optional comprehensive and collision coverages, which provides payment when your own vehicle is damaged in a covered accident, as well as non-collision losses such as theft, vandalism and storm damage.
+If you choose to purchase a minimum coverage policy, keep in mind that it may not offer enough coverage to prevent you from paying a considerable amount out of pocket in the event of an at-fault accident.
+A full coverage policy will provide greater financial protection for you and your family, including optional comprehensive and collision coverage types, which provides payment when your vehicle is damaged in a covered accident, as well as non-collision losses such as theft, vandalism and storm damage.
 Most lenders require you to purchase full coverage if you lease or finance a vehicle to ensure all types of claims can be paid if necessary.

 Here is how to find (and keep) cheap car insurance in Oregon